 There is no firm timetable for these proposals to be agreed, and there is considerable uncertainty as to their relevance for the UK’s discretion in setting VAT rates, given the outcome of the EU referendum and the Government’s decision in March 2017 to trigger Article 50 – the two-year period for the UK to leave the EU.

 To date the Government have not published any specific details as to the UK’s post-Brexit relationship with the EU on VAT, beyond stating its ambition for an agreement on “common processes and procedures” to avoid the need for any new VAT-related border controls on goods moving between the UK and the EU.
 It has also confirmed that, under the draft Withdrawal Agreement concluded in November 2018, the UK would remain compliant with EU law, including VAT law, during the ‘transition period’ prior to the implementation of the new, yet to be negotiated, UK-EU partnership arrangements.
-In answer to a recent PQ, Treasury Minister Mel Stride reiterated that “the Government remains committed to applying a zero rate of VAT to women’s sanitary products in the UK at the earliest opportunity.”
+In answer to a PQ on 1 April this year, Treasury Minister Mel Stride reiterated that “the Government remains committed to applying a zero rate of Value Added Tax (VAT) to women’s sanitary products in the UK at the earliest opportunity.”

 In the 2015 Autumn Statement the then Chancellor George Osborne announced that the Government would set up a new scheme to provide grants for women’s charities, funded by receipts from VAT on sanitary protection.
 Initially the Tampon Tax Fund would provide a £5m grant split between four charities (the Eve Appeal, SafeLives, Women’s Aid, and The Haven).
 Three more rounds of grant funding have been made since then, bringing the total amount of monies given to £47m.
-On 29 November 2018 the Department for Culture, Media & Sport invited applications for the next round of funding; the deadline for applications is 20 January 2019.
+The Department for Culture, Media & Sport invited applications for the next round of funding last November; the deadline for applications was 20 January 2019 and DCMS expect individual grant agreements to be finalised with successful applicants by Summer 2019.

 Initially zero-rated, this supply had been charged an 8% rate from 1 April 1994.